In Nevada there are 2 types of applications for certification:

-Original Certification - This application is for individuals who passed the exam in Nevada or another state and are not licensed.
+Original Certification - This application is for individuals who passed the exam in another state and are not licensed.

 Reciprocity - This application is for individuals who are licensed in another state.
 Reciprocity is licensure based on the application of Nevada's experience and education requirements at the time originally licensed.
 The fact that you are licensed in another state does not guarantee licensure in Nevada.
 Evidence of Nevada's requirements must be provided as part of the application.
 Each person may have a specific situation that does not apply to the guidelines listed below based on the date of licensure.
 Please contact this office for more information related to you directly.